oae/gnome-shell-minimize-to-tray/README.md

 ## Usage

-- From the extension settings, you can click add button and select any open window to put them in to tray
+- From the extension settings, you can click add button and select any opened window to put them in to tray
   ![SS](https://i.imgur.com/dZl4J9x.png)

 ## Development